helikon-labs/followthedot/README.md

-# FollowTheDot Backend
+# FollowTheDot

-FollowTheDot backend system implementation.
+FollowTheDot (FTD) is a cash-flow indexer and visualizer for the Polkadot ecosystem.